Reporting year 2022

 There are a number of factors that influence the fees that providers charge.
 The type of provider delivering care is an important factor.
 The costs that childminders, for instance, incur will be different to those incurred by other childcare providers.

-Comparisons at a regional and local authority level will reflect the mix of providers within the area, along with other factors, such as levels of disposable income, average salaries and levels of demand within the area for different types of childcare.
+Comparisons at a regional and local authority level will reflect the mix of providers within the area, along with other factors, such as levels of disposable income (opens in a new tab), average salaries (opens in a new tab) and levels of demand within the area for different types of childcare.

 Inflation figures refer to the Consumer Price Index.
 Fee increases were compared with the inflation rate in May 2022 as this was the mid-point of the survey fieldwork.